Jeremy Dyson: Career

 Due to Dyson's self-confessed lack of acting skills, he does not appear in The League of Gentlemen television series or any of its offshoots, apart from very brief cameos.
 He worked as the assistant producer instead.
 In the film adaptation he is played by Michael Sheen, although Dyson appears in the background of a few scenes.

 Dyson has an interest in the supernatural fiction of English writer Robert Aickman and has adapted Aickman's work in a number of media.
 With Andy Nyman, he co-wrote and co-directed the supernatural-themed stage production Ghost Stories.
 The play broke box office records at the Liverpool Playhouse and Lyric Hammersmith theatres, where it had its first run between February and April 2010.
 It transferred to the Duke of York's Theatre in the West End in June 2010, where it ran for thirteen months.
 In January 2011, he returned to the Lyric Hammersmith with Roald Dahl's Twisted Tales, the first stage adaptation of Roald Dahl's short stories Tales of the Unexpected.
 A film adaptation of Ghost Stories, directed by Dyson and Nyman, and starring Nyman, premiered in 2017.

 Dyson was script editor on the BBC Two comedy-thriller The Wrong Mans written by James Corden, Mathew Baynton and Tom Basden.
 The show is about a pair of lowly office workers who become unwittingly embroiled in a deadly criminal conspiracy.
 Its first series was broadcast in 2013.
 He has written and acted as script supervisor for the BBC sketch comedy series Tracey Ullman's Show and Tracey Breaks the News starring Tracey Ullman.

 Alongside his writing work, Dyson plays keyboards in a pop band called Rudolf Rocker, and has previously been a member of Leeds band, Flowers for Agatha in the 1980s.

 In September 2025, BBC Radio 4 premiered Dyson's original comedy drama High Cockalorum, set in West Yorkshire in 1978 and inspired by a true story.
 The drama, which featured Mark Gatiss, Reece Shearsmith, Steve Pemberton and Monica Dolan, celebrated Bradford City of Culture and as part of the BBC's "Contains Strong Language Festival".

+Following Ghost Stories, Dyson and Nyman co-wrote and co-directed a new psychological horror play The Psychic which opened at the York Theatre Royal in April 2026.